microplastics-cluster/UTOPIA_model/README.md

 ### Plot and save results

-  -Mass and particle number concentrations
+  - Mass and particle number concentrations
-  -Mass and numbers distribution as fraction of the total mass or total number -Exposure metrics (Overall persistence, characteristic travel distance, transfer efficiency) -Emission fractions
+  - Mass and numbers distribution as fraction of the total mass or total number
+  - Exposure metrics (Overall persistence, characteristic travel distance, transfer efficiency)
+  - Emission fractions

 ## Instalation guidelines